puppetlabs/best-practices/puppet-enterprise-metrics-collection.md

 ## Summary

-Puppet Enterprise users should install metrics collection.
+To ensure the information needed to troubleshoot performance issues is available when needed, it is recommended that Puppet Enterprise users set up a metrics gathering tool.
 This standard defines how to gather, retain, and graph metrics for Puppet Enterprise components in a format that is easily shareable with Puppet Support.

 ## Expectations